 /* Multisite */

 define( 'WP_ALLOW_MULTISITE', true );

-You’ll now need to create a name for your network and assign super-admin rights to someone (if not yourself).
-Be sure to use their email address here.
+You’ll need to create a name for your network, and assign super admin rights to someone (if not yourself).
+Be sure to include their email address here:

-Note that if your WordPress installation were new, you would not see the Sub-domain Installation note that I received above.
-That is there to let me know that I cannot use subdirectories.
-If your site is new, you will be given a choice as to which you prefer to use.
+Note that if your WordPress installation were new, you would not see the Sub-domain Installation notice shown above.
+That is there to let us know that we cannot use subdirectories.
+If your site is new, however, you will be given a choice as to which setup option you prefer.

 Step 6: Enable the Network

 Now it’s time to enable the Multisite network.
 On the next screen, you will see two snippets of code.
 One is the code you should add to your wp-config.php file, and the other contains code to add to your .htaccess file:

 Return to your file manager or FTP client.
 Make sure you turn on the option to reveal hidden files, and open wp-config.php once again.
 Paste in the corresponding snippet using WordPress’ instructions for guidance, then save your changes and close the file.

 Next, you will need to edit the .htaccess file.
 This file is usually hidden on the server, which is why you’ll want to ensure that all hidden files are exposed within the file manager.